david-cao/gRPCBenchmarks/writeup.md

 -------------------
 TODO: Revise once merged into grpc-java repo

-In order to run the benchmarks on your own device, you'll first need to clone the grpc-java repo and build the benchmarks.
+In order to run the benchmarks on your own device, you'll first need to clone and install the grpc-java repo (not necessary for released versions).
 ```
 $ git clone https://github.com/grpc/grpc-java.git
 $ cd grpc-java/
-$ ./gradlew :grpc-benchmarks:installDist
+$ ./gradlew install -PskipCodegen=true
 ```

 Clone this repo